 Critics and organists have called him a "prodigious technician" (La Presse, Montreal), and have praised his "effortless, poetic," "colourful and exciting playing" (Prof. Landale and ORGAN Canada), whose concerts have "thrilled the audience" (Mixtures).
+His performances have been broadcast on Pipedreams, Organlive, Radio Ville-Marie, and Saarland Broadcasting.

-Dr. Korndörfer has spent the last twelve years in France, Japan, the United States and Canada.
+Dr. Korndörfer has spent the last fifteen years in France, Japan, the United States and Canada.
 His multinational experience has enabled him to become intimately familiar with a wide range of different cultures, instruments and musical styles, allowing him to be equally at home in the interpretation of music by composers as different as Bach and Messiaen, Couperin and Reger, Franck and Ives.
 Additionally, he enjoys including transcriptions of orchestral, instrumental, and even film music in his programs, in order to bring new listeners to the pipe organ.

 He graduated with top-honors from the Conservatoire National Supérieur de Musique in Paris (Diploma in Organ-Interpretation, class of O. Latry and M. Bouvard; Harpsichord with Francoise Marmin), the Oberlin Conservatory (Artist Diploma, J.D.Christie), the Musikhochschule in Bayreuth (Church Music Diploma, Organ with H. Leuschner, Harpsichord with Oscar Milani, Piano with M. Wessel) and McGill University in Montreal (Doctor of Music, H.O.
 Ericsson, J. Grew and W. Porter).